Reimbursement health insurance 2021

 If a multi-focal or toric lens must be fitted and this is not reimbursed under the public health insurance, there is a possibility the (additional) costs are reimbursed under the supplementary insurance.

 By virtue of the supplementary Top insurance, you are entitled to reimbursement of lens implants.
+This reimbursement also contains additional costs of lens implants that are covered under the public health insurance, but which are not fully reimbursed by the public health insurance.

 |Public Healthcare Insurance||Reimbursement|